radsaggi/twiz/twiz/lib/pages/code_structure.md

 - `categories2.dart`: The main dashboard displaying game categories.
 - `question.dart`: The detail screen for a specific question and its clues.
+- `team_options.dart`: Configuration screen for team names and colors.

 ## Components